nielubowicz/swamp-witch-build-docs/mxr-dist+/README.md

 ## Build Order
 1) Resistors
     * Be sure to double check values!
 It can be easy to mistake a 10k for 1k, for example.
+    * You can change the brightness of your LED by changing the value of `R1` (e.g. 2kΩ for a super bright LED, 10kΩ for a dimmer one)
 2) Capacitors
     * Ensure correct polarity of eletrolytic capacitors (C1).
 The long leg (anode) is the square pad (pin 1), and should match the print on the board.
 3) Diodes